Port of Everett Commission

 Term Expires in 2025

-Commissioner Glen Bachman, CRX/CSM/CPM/RPA, draws on more than thirty years of retail and asset management experience as General Manager of Everett Mall, 24 years of which have been with Kemper Development as Vice president of Operations & administration for Bellevue Square, Lincoln square and Bellevue Properties.
+Bachman, CRX/CSM/CPM/RPA, draws on more than 30 years of retail and asset management experience as General Manager of Everett Mall, 24 years of which have been with Kemper Development as Vice president of Operations & administration for Bellevue Square, Lincoln square and Bellevue Properties.
 His responsibilities include lease administration, assembly and the administration of the operating budget, including capital expense projects, contract negotiation and administration.

 Prior to his time with Kemper Development, Bachman has experience as GM and regional operations at Frederick & Nelson department stores.
 Bachman has a BA in Marketing from Eastern Washington University, with continued studies in asset management.